Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Proofs

 \subsection{Proof of the Completeness for Backbone Level Representation}

-\begin{proof} Based on Def.~\ref{def:comp}, we need to prove that the coordinates of all backbone atoms in each amino acid can be uniquely determined given $\mathcal{F}_{bb}(G)$.
-As $\mathcal{F}(G)_{\text{base}}$ is complete for amino acid level, the positions of all alpha carbons in a 3D protein graph are determined as stated in Sec.~\ref{sec:aminoacid_complete}.
-As introduced in Sec.\ref{sec:backbone}, each backbone triangle is a rigid plane.
-Then the coordinates of all atoms within each plane can be uniquely determined by the local coordinate system for this backbone plane.
+\begin{proof} Based on Def.~\ref{def:comp}, we need to prove that the coordinates of all backbone atoms in each amino acid can be uniquely determined given $\mathcal{F}(G)_{\text{bb}}$.
+As $\mathcal{F}(G)_{\text{base}}$ is complete for amino acid level, the positions of all $C_{\alpha}$ atoms in a 3D protein graph are determined as stated in Sec.~\ref{sec:completeness_analysis}.
+Thus the remaining degree of freedom at the backbone level is the rotation between two backbone planes.
+This is because, with such rotation, we can easily determine the coordinates of other backbone atoms besides $C_{\alpha}$ atoms based on the rigid bond lengths and bond angles.
 Hence, building on the amino acid level, we only need to prove that the local coordinate system for each backbone plane can be uniquely determined.